Virginia Probate – Titles of the Personal Representative

 The term “personal representative” refers to the individual(s) or entity which has been appointed by the court to manage the estate of a deceased person.
 “Personal representative” is a general term; the specific title of each personal representative (“PR”) depends on several factors.

-An Executor is a person (or entity) who is (1) nominated in the Last Will and Testament of the decedent to fulfill the role of PR, and (2) accordingly appointed by the Court to act as PR.
+An Executor is a person (or entity) who is (1) nominated in the Last Will and Testament of the decedent to fulfill the role of PR, and (2) also appointed by the Court to act as PR.
 Many people mistakenly refer to themselves as an “executor” because they have been nominated in a Will.
 However, no one actually becomes an executor until he or she is qualified by the Court as such.
 (Remember, just because the Will nominates you to be the executor doesn’t mean you should actually do it).

 If a Will nominates more than one individual, multiple people may serve together as “co-executors.”
 (Click here for some ideas on who you should – and should not – nominate as your executor).